A-Hebbes/blog2/README.md

 # Data Model

 This project used a relational database model.
 The main models are: User, Post, and, Comment.
-Here's an overview of the data model:
+Below is an overview of the data model.

 ![ERDs](/readme/assets/book-blog-ERD.png)